Only strategic, enterprise-level decisions involving cloud computing will enable companies to become purpose-driven, resilient and adaptable.

 Features of AWS

-AWS is scalable because it has the ability to scale the computing resources up or down according to the organization’s demand.
+AWS is scalable because it has an ability to scale the computing resources up or down according to the organization’s demand.

 AWS is cost-effective as it works on a pay-as-you-go pricing model.